1. Intelligence activities and intelligence information

 Activities of the Inspection Department as the Service’s police body

-In 2009, the Inspection Department investigated one member of the Service suspected of having committed a criminal offence.
+In 2008, the Investigation Department investigated one member of the Service suspected of having committed a criminal offence.
 The case was closed in the same year.

 Investigation of administrative infractions

-Compared to 2008, the year 2009 saw a major decline in the number of investigations of suspected disciplinary breaches or behavior suggesting an administrative infraction by members of the Service, including investigations of extraordinary events at the order of the Director of the Security Information Service, which stipulates a standard procedure to be followed if such an extraordinary event occurs.
+Compared to 2007, the year 2008 saw a slight decline in the number of investigations of suspected disciplinary breaches or behavior suggesting an administrative infraction by members of the Service, including investigations of extraordinary events at the order of the Director of the Security Information Service, which stipulates a standard procedure to be followed if such an extraordinary event occurs.

 Cooperation with other government authorities and bodies

 In this respect, the Service’s Inspection Department cooperates with other government and state administration authorities mainly on requests for information, most frequently submitted by Czech Police bodies involved in criminal or administrative infraction proceedings.
-In 2009, the Inspection Department handled 21 requests submitted by government and state administration authorities, which represented a significant increase compared to 2008, when 12 requests had been received.
+In 2008, the Inspection Department handled 12 requests submitted by government and state administration authorities, which represented a significant decrease compared to 2007, when 40 requests had been received.

 7.3 Legal framework